Piazza della Loggia: The transformation of the square and the palace after the sack of Brescia

 Charles-Philippe Larivière, Taking of Brescia, 1836–1837.
 Oil painting, 387×274 cm.

 The construction phases of the Palazzo della Loggia are very complex and linked to the historical and political events of the time.
 It is no coincidence that, at the end of the first decade of the century, the political climate in Europe became increasingly tense: the events of the War of the League of Cambrai were imminent, and the first French incursions into Brescia can be interpreted as a sign of a process that was coming to an end.
 In a few years, the sack of Brescia in 1512 by French troops under the command of Gaston of Foix would not only devastate the city, but also destroy the myth of the so-called Brixia magnipotens.
 The great Renaissance construction sites of the city came to a halt, including that of the Palazzo della Loggia, which still had, at the base of the scaffolding, many reliefs by Gasparo Cairano ready to be installed on the fronts of the second floor, including the two angular trophies, which remained there for a period of fifty years, waiting for the resumption of work under the direction of Lodovico Beretta, precisely in 1549–1550.
-The city's priorities changed radically, from artistic and cultural splendor to the recovery of basic vital functions; the building of the Loggia was not completed until 1574, almost a century after the start of construction.
+The city's priorities changed radically, from artistic and cultural splendour to the recovery of basic vital functions; the building of the Loggia was not completed until 1574, almost a century after the start of construction.